core-wg/senml-spec/draft-jennings-core-senml.md

 {::include ex7.gen.xml}
 ~~~~

-TODO - tag names in examples are wrong

-TODO - deal with links

 The SenML Stream is represented as a sensml tag that contains a series of
 senml tags for each SenML Record.
 The SenML Fields are represents as XML
 attributes.
 The following table shows the mapping the SenML Field names to the